 Men and disclosure – Deciding to tell

 How disclosure of child sexual abuse or sexual assault occurs and how it is responded to can significantly influence a man’s future well being.
-Talking about childhood sexual abuse or sexual assault is no simple matter.
-Disclosure of sexual abuse or sexual assault is shaped by what a man is feeling or thinking, by the culture in which he lives and by his assessment as to whether he will be believed and supported.
-Research indicates that men are less likely than women to tell someone of experiences of childhood sexual abuse or report sexual assault as an adult.
+Talking about sexual abuse or sexual assault is no simple matter.
+Disclosure of childhood sexual abuse or sexual assault is shaped by what a man is feeling or thinking, by the culture in which he lives and by his assessment as to whether he will be believed and supported.
+Research indicates that men are far more less likely than women to tell someone of experiences of childhood sexual abuse or report sexual assault as an adult.

 Listed below is some information on what can help or hinder men’s disclosure of sexual abuse or sexual assault, along with some questions and points you might want to check out if you are considering telling someone of your experiences.
 Have a read, take your time and decide what is relevant or useful for you.

 If you are wanting to support a man’s disclosure you might appreciate Men’s disclosure: How you can help.

 Boys and men, like girls and women, commonly do not speak of childhood sexual abuse or sexual assault.
 This is thought to be due to things such as:

 - Threats, physical or verbal, from the abuser.

 - Fear of what people will think or do.

 - Confusion, guilt, shame, embarrassment.
 For example, believing that you were in some way responsible or complicit.